Blepharitis Treatment at Your Eye Specialists in Arizona

 Ongoing symptoms of blepharitis can also be the result of chronic disease.
 Blepharitis can be part of the symptoms of seborrheic dermatitis or a highly reactive form of acne known as rosacea.
 A combination of blepharitis and dry mouth may indicate an autoimmune condition known as Sjogren's (SHOW-grins) syndrome.

 Is blepharitis a serious condition?

-The complications of blepharitis have to be treated by a medical doctor, an ophthalmologist, not a doctor of optometry.
 At Eye Doctors of Arizona, with locations Downtown, North, and Biltmore in Phoenix, we are here to help.
 Call for an appointment at any of our three convenient locations: